DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Okay.

-Remember the ATT walkers?
+Remember the ATT Walkers?

 Yeah.

-And then they fell, and for some reason they exploded.
+And then they fell, and for some reason, they exploded.

-You can trip up the robots.
+You can trip up the robots with cables.

-Uh EMP weapons, but also you can use high-powered rifles to target their energy systems.
+EMP weapons, but also you can use high-powered rifles to target their energy systems.

-So and armor is very heavy, right?
+So, and armor is very heavy, right?

 Okay.